 Although both drugs target PI3K, they have some important differences.
 The drugs’ chemical structures are different, and whereas idelalisib primarily targets a single type, or isoform, of PI3K enzymes, copanlisib targets several different isoforms, Dr. Roschewski said.

 No head-to-head trials comparing the two drugs have been conducted.
 But based on the available data, Dr. Kahl said, the clinical efficacy of the two drugs in patients with follicular lymphoma “looks to be pretty comparable.”

 In the trial on which FDA’s approval was based, more than 100 patients had follicular lymphoma.
 Of the nearly 60% of these patients whose disease responded to the treatment, approximately 14% had a complete response, meaning their cancer disappeared entirely.

 The median duration of tumor responses was just over a year.

-The most common serious side effects among patients in the trial were high blood sugar (hyperglycemia), high blood pressure, and lung infections.
+The most common serious side effects among patients in the trial were high blood sugar (hyperglycemia), high blood pressure (hypertension), and lung infections.
 Other notable but less frequent side effects included declines in white blood cell counts and diarrhea.